-Peer Support recruitment normally opens in February/March for the following year.
+Peer Support recruitment is now open.
 Applicants are shortlisted for interview and anyone successful at interview is invited to attend training which normally happens over a full week in June (this year it will be 12th-16th June 2023).
 Applications are now open here

 Do I need to be available for the whole week?